Gomer Pyle – USMC: Legacy

 In the song "Nobody Home" from Pink Floyd's 1979 album The Wall, an audio clip of Pyle saying his signature line "Surprise, surprise, surprise!" can be heard.
 The audio clip, however, is not present in the 1982 film.

-In Stanley Kubrick's 1987 film Full Metal Jacket, the nickname "Gomer Pyle" is given to Private Leonard Lawrence (played by Vincent D'Onofrio) as a derogatory term during boot camp, after incurring the drill instructor's wrath for being unable to turn off his idiot's grin and his perceived incompetence.
+In Gustav Hasford's 1979 novel The Short-Timers, later adapted into Stanley Kubrick's 1987 film Full Metal Jacket, the nickname "Gomer Pyle" is given to Private Leonard Pratt (Leonard Lawrence in the film, played by Vincent D'Onofrio) as a derogatory term during boot camp, after incurring the drill instructor's wrath for being unable to turn off his idiot's grin and his perceived incompetence.

 A brief clip of the show airing on American Forces Vietnam Network television appears during the military hospital scene in the 1994 film Forrest Gump.
 In the scene, Gump is scolded for watching the show by a fellow soldier who calls it "stupid shit".

 In other media

 E. Kitzes Knox wrote a novel based on the series, also titled Gomer Pyle – USMC The paperback was published by Pyramid and released in 1966.
 Jim Nabors recorded Shazam!, which is not a soundtrack of the show but features Jim singing novelty songs in his "Gomer" voice, and released it on the Columbia Records label.

 A board game was released in 1964 by Transogram.

 A trading card set was published by Fleer in 1965.

+In April 1994, it was reported that producer Robert N. Fried, who had acquired the rights to Gomer Pyle – USMC from the creators, was in the process of setting up development of a feature film version at Savoy Pictures.